 Sentinel uses a purpose-built language that allows for conditional logic, iteration, and policy composition.
 With its deep integration into Terraform Cloud and Enterprise, Sentinel can evaluate proposed infrastructure changes in plan and apply phases, ensuring compliance checks are part of the standard workflow.

-While more opinionated than general-purpose policy engines, Sentinel is powerful for organizations already invested in the HashiCorp ecosystem.
+While more opinionated than general-purpose policy engines, Sentinel fits organizations already standardized on the HashiCorp ecosystem.
 It allows central governance teams to define guardrails while still giving developers flexibility within approved boundaries.

 HashiCorp Sentinel key features